Index:

 This chalk and charcoal abstract drawing on paper dates from my MFA days, and is a rare success for me in this incidental style.

-I prefer fussy-ness in all things, so the engineering aspect of abstraction, when done intelligently, holds great appeal.
+I prefer fussy-ness in all things, so the engineering aspect of abstraction, when done intelligently, holds appeal.
 Because of this I prefer my abstract painters straight, with no chaser.

 Apart from the genius of a Francis Bacon, figurative-abstract mashups can be a tricky business.
 The figurative (or narrative) part of the equation is often shoehorned in; and the viewer may be disappointed to find it, like graffiti, scribbled into the margins.

 This is my mature assessment of my own flirtation with abstraction from the mid-1980s through the mid-1990s.
 My retreat from this approach was complete once Pop Surrealism crossed my radar, and its vitality gave me permission to abandon Modernism as a relic of art school.
 Resultantly, I abandoned abstract experimentations before I resolved my issues with the style.
 (Discussion of this identity crisis is presented in my Portfolio pages.)

 I became an unambiguous figurative painter around 1997, even though I continue to include minor abstract elements in my work to the present day.

-I would not have characterized the work of my lost years (1987-1997) as figurative-abstract painting, but it looks that way in hindsight; and it is along these lines that I may properly evaluate this history in 2024:
+I would not characterize the work of my lost years (1987-1997) as figurative-abstract painting, but it is along these lines that I evaluate this history in 2024.

 Owing to my detour through art school, I was trying to reconcile my love for fine art, in all its diversity, with my fertile imagination.
 Simultaneously, the art world had become hostile to not only figurative art by 1987, but to anyone like myself.
 Withdrawing from a community to which I never once professed an allegiance posed no hardship.